haidar180202/app-test-reactjs/README.md

 ## Getting started

-These instructions will get you through run of simulation react with vite.
+These instructions will get you through run of simulation react with CRA.

 ### Prerequisites